 But is there a difference between a chocolate drink and solid chocolate?

-In order to further examine the effects of high-antioxidant chocolate, Dr. Stefanie Williams – from the Cosmetic Science Group at London University of the Arts in the United Kingdom – and colleagues performed a study with 30 participants.
+In order to further examine the effects of high-antioxidant chocolate, Dr. Stefanie Williams – from the Cosmetic Science Group at London University of the Arts in the United Kingdom – and colleagues performed a

 The volunteers ate 20 grams of either high-antioxidant or standard chocolate every day for 12 weeks.
 The high-antioxidant chocolate contained in excess of 600 milligrams of flavanol per portion, while the normal chocolate had fewer than 30 milligrams of flavanols.